 -

-Fixed asset management software tracks information for each asset over its service life, including acquisition date and original purchase price, installation and transportation costs, date of first use, estimated useful life, expected and actual maintenance and repair costs.
+Fixed asset management software tracks information for each asset over its service life, including acquisition date and original purchase price; installation and transportation costs; date of first use, estimated useful life; and expected and actual maintenance and repair costs.

 -

-Fixed asset management software should automatically calculate depreciation over the asset’s expected lifetime.
+Fixed asset management software should automatically calculate depreciation over the asset’s expected useful life.
 It should enable companies to choose the most suitable depreciation method and calculation schedule (monthly or annual).

 -